aiuta-com/docs/docs/about/pages/image-picker.md

     === "Data Provider"

-        You can implement your own custom data provider that:
+        You can implement your own custom history data provider that:

         - Provides the `uploadedImages` list of images previously used by the user
-        - React to the `addUploadedImages` callback to store new images
+        - Reacts to the `addUploadedImages` callback to store new images
-        - React to the `deleteUploadedImages` callback to remove images by the user choise
+        - Reacts to the `deleteUploadedImages` callback to remove images by the user choise
-        - React to the `selectUploadedImage` callback to reorder images when reused
+        - Reacts to the `selectUploadedImage` callback to reorder images when reused

         !!! info "This allows you to"
             - Integrate with your existing user management system